rubydevro/apm_bro/README.md

 - **Random Sampling**: Each request has a random chance of being tracked based on the sample rate
 - **Consistent Per-Request**: The sampling decision is made once per request and applies to all metrics for that request
-- **Debug Logging**: Skipped requests are logged at debug level for monitoring
+- **Debug Logging**: Skipped requests do not count towards the montly limit
-- **Error Tracking**: Errors are still tracked regardless of sampling (unless explicitly disabled)
+- **Error Tracking**: Errors are still tracked regardless of sampling

 ### Use Cases